SalesConnection/Caction-Support/docs/Disable_Notification.md

        <img src="img/Notification_Settings_in_UAC.png" alt="Notification Settings in UAC">
      </p>

-  8. Untick the column that the user wishes not to receive the notifications from it.<br>
+  8. Untick the column that the user wishes not to receive the notifications from it.
+For example, untick all the notifications for jobs.<br>

      <p align="center">
        <img src="img/Untick_Notification.png" alt="Untick Notifcation">